 Try a demo of the signature scheme here.

-Samantha chooses two secret prime numbers \( p = 191 \) and \( q = 373 \) and computes \( n = p \cdot q = 191 \cdot 373 = 71243 \).
-She then chooses the public verification exponent \( v = 28261 \) such that \( \gcd(v, \phi(n)) = 1 \) where \( \phi(n) = (p-1) \cdot (q-1) = (191-1) \cdot (373-1) = 70680 \).
-Finally she publish the public key \( pk = (n, v) = (71243, 28261) \).
+Samantha chooses two secret prime numbers \( p = 191 \) and \( q = 373 \), and computes \( n = p \cdot q = 191 \cdot 373 = 71243 \).
+She then selects the public verification exponent \( v = 28261 \) such that \( \gcd(v, \phi(n)) = 1 \), where \( \phi(n) = (p-1) \cdot (q-1) = (191-1) \cdot (373-1) = 70680 \).
+Finally, she publishes the public key \( pk = (n, v) = (71243, 28261) \).

-Before Samantha signs the message \( m = \mbox{"This update is authorized by Samantha"} \) she computes the fingerprint \( \mathcal{H}(m) = 14556 \) of the message with a public known hash function \( \mathcal{H} \) such that \( 1 \leq \mathcal{H}(m) \leq n-1 \).
-She also computes the secret signing exponent \( s \) with the extended Euclidean algorithm.
-The extended Euclidean algorithm gives her the equation \( \gcd(v, \phi(n)) = v \cdot \lambda + \phi(n) \cdot \mu = 28261 \cdot 15421 + 70680 \cdot (-6166) = 1 \) where the secret signing exponent is \( s = \lambda \; mod \; \phi(n) = 15421 \; mod \; 70680 = 15421 \).
+Before Samantha signs the message \( m = \mbox{"This update is authorized by Samantha"} \), she computes the fingerprint \( \mathcal{H}(m) = 14556 \) of the message using a publicly known hash function \( \mathcal{H} \), such that \( 1 \leq \mathcal{H}(m) \leq n-1 \).
+She also computes the secret signing exponent \( s \) using the extended Euclidean algorithm.
+The extended Euclidean algorithm gives her the equation \( \gcd(v, \phi(n)) = v \cdot \lambda + \phi(n) \cdot \mu = 28261 \cdot 15421 + 70680 \cdot (-6166) = 1 \), where the secret signing exponent is \( s = \lambda \; mod \; \phi(n) = 15421 \; mod \; 70680 = 15421 \).

-Samantha then uses the secret key \( sk = (n, s) = (71243, 15421) \) to compute the signature \( \sigma = S_{sk}(\mathcal{H}(m)) = \mathcal{H}(m)^{s} \: mod \: n = 14556^{15421} \: mod \: 71243 = 41455 \) of the fingerprint which she sends to Victor together with the message \( m \).
+Samantha then uses the secret key \( sk = (n, s) = (71243, 15421) \) to compute the signature \( \sigma = S_{sk}(\mathcal{H}(m)) = \mathcal{H}(m)^{s} \: mod \: n = 14556^{15421} \: mod \: 71243 = 41455 \) of the fingerprint, which she sends to Victor together with the message \( m \).

 Victor uses the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) = 14556 \) of the message.
 He then uses Samantha's public key to verify that \( \mathcal{H}(m) = 14556 \) is equal to \( \sigma^{v} \: mod \: n = 41455^{28261} \: mod \: 71243 = 14556 \).